-Listed below are the primary archival collections in the CSWR that relate to land grants:
+Listed below are a few archival collections in the CSWR with land grant material:

 Thomas B. Catron Papers, 1840-1921.
 MSS 29 BC.
-Catron was an attorney for Hispano land grant holders.
+Catron was an attorney for Hispanic land grant holders.
 Series 301 has original records of 282 land grant cases of the U.S. Court of Private Land Claims, Santa Fe District, 1891-1903, from Catron's office files.
-Some claims contain maps, and a few materials related to Arizona are available.
-All papers and maps related to land claims from the Catron Collection (except boxes 44 and 45) are in the New Mexico Digital Collections.
+Some claims contain maps.
+A few materials are related to Arizona.
+All papers and maps related to land claims from the Catron Collection (except boxes 44 and 45) are in the New Mexico Digital Collection.

 Tonantzin Land Institute Records, 1911-2000.
 MSS 666 BC.
 Records of the group's work in defense of community and sovereignty; also materials on U.S. Forest Service, National Park Service, land grants, water rights, management, court cases, surveys, acequias, etc.

-The Map and Geographic Information Center (MAGIC), located in UNM's Centennial Science & Engineering Library, has the largest collection of maps and other geographic information about New Mexico, including some maps on land grants and water use.
-Selected maps are available in New Mexico Digital Collections.
+The Map and Geographic Information Center (MAGIC), located in the basement of UNM's Centennial Science & Engineering Library (CSEL) , has the largest collection of maps and other geographic information about New Mexico, including some maps on land grants and water use.
+Selected maps are available in New Mexico Digital Collection.

 The Fray Angelico Chavez Library, Palace of the Governors, Santa Fe, has some of its awesome New Mexico history maps online.